superform-xyz/superform-core/README.md

 **Core capabilities for users include:**
 - Deposit or withdraw into any vault using any asset from any chain
 - Batch desired actions across multiple vaults and multiple chains in a single transaction
-- Automate and mange your yield portfolio from any chain
+- Automate and manage your yield portfolio from any chain
 - Automatically compound your yield position
 - Make cross-chain transactions using multiple AMBs